pjcj/devel-cover-docker/README.md

 To build the latest image, run `./BUILD`

-If you don't have permissions to push the image as user `pjcj` then edit `BUILD` to point to a user for whom you do have permissions.
+If you don't have permissions to push the image as user `pjcj` then use the `--user` option to `BUILD` to specify a user for whom you do have permissions.

 This command will build a docker image for running a Devel::Cover run on a module, and this will be used in cpancover.com.